sparkflows/sparkflows-docs/docs/tutorials/data-engineering/column-filter.rst

 Reading from Dataset
 ---------------------

-It reads in the input Dataset File.
+It reads the input Dataset File.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^